Utrecht–Boxtel railway

-The Utrecht–Boxtel railway is an important railway in the Netherlands running from Utrecht Centraal station to Boxtel station, passing through Geldermalsen station and 's-Hertogenbosch station.
-The line was opened between 1868 and 1870.
+The Utrecht–Boxtel railway is a railway in the Netherlands running from Utrecht Centraal station to Boxtel station, passing through Geldermalsen station and 's-Hertogenbosch station.
+The southern section of the line (between Boxtel and 's-Hertogenbosch) opened in 1868, and the northern section (between 's-Hertogenbosch and Utrecht) opened in 1870.
 It is also known as the Staatslijn "H".

 Stations

 The main interchange stations on the Utrecht–Boxtel railway are: